indykid/unbeatable_ttt_js/README.md

   Once I had narrowed down the possibilities, a weight was lifted off my shoulders.
 I finally felt I could start writing something.

-  I have a hand drawn very messy looking diagram, once I get a chance I will create an image of it using some wireframing/mindmapping tool and will add it to the project.
+  I have a hand-drawn, very messy-looking diagram, once I get a chance I will create an image of it using some wireframing/mindmapping tool and will add it to the project.

 ####During: